Dhanalakshmisaladi/AI-Powered-Product-Recommendation-Engine/README.md

 V3 (Final Polish - Personalized Reasoning): To make the output even more impressive, I added a final rule: "Your reasoning for each recommendation MUST be personalized by referencing the user's preferences or browsing history."
 This small change resulted in significantly more compelling and context-aware explanations, directly tying the recommendation back to the user's actions.

 3. Clean Frontend Architecture
 The frontend was built with a clean, component-based architecture.
-State management is centralized in the main App.js component using useState and useEffect hooks, which is a modern and efficient approach for an application of this scale.
+State management is centralized in the main App.js component using useState, useEffect, and useMemo hooks, which is a modern and efficient approach for an application of this scale.
 All components are functional and focused on a single responsibility, making the code easy to read and maintain.

 4. Robust Error Handling
 I implemented error handling on both the frontend and backend.
 Most importantly, the frontend Recommendations.js component defensively checks if a product ID returned by the AI actually exists in the local product catalog before attempting to render it.
 This prevents the application from crashing if the AI ever makes a mistake, ensuring a smooth user experience.